Types of Tone Intervals in Music that Need to be Known

 intervals is the same for both harmonic and melodic intervals.

-See also difference between scotch and bourbon
+See also difference between independent day and republic day

 There are two elements used for naming intervals, namely the naming of the number and the quality of the interval that precedes the number.
 The numeral designation is a measure of how far apart the notes are vertically spaced in the staves, regardless of the accidental markings that accompany them.